MCP servers

 - For remote MCP servers: the server URL and any required credentials

-- For local MCP servers: the server package name or executable
+- For sandbox-local MCP servers: the server package name or executable

 Remote MCP servers

-Remote MCP servers are external HTTPS services declared at the top level of agent.yaml.
+Remote MCP servers are external HTTPS services declared at the top level of moat.yaml.
 Moat injects credentials at the network layer — the agent never sees raw tokens.

 1. Grant credentials